masala/masala-parser/documentation/parser-functions.md

 ### map(f)

 * difficulty : 0
-* Change the value inside the monoïde
+* Change the value inside the monoïd

         'expect (map) to be return ab': function(test) {
             test.equal(parser.char("a").map(function(a) { return a + "b"; })